 - A requirement for LDCs to assist ESA in investigations of serious electrical incidents of LDC-owned assets.

 - Updated references to existing National Standards that LDCs are currently following

-ESA will provide an updated Guideline for Serious Electrical Incident Reporting and a revised Serious Electrical Incident Report Form here in mid/late September.
+The updated Guideline for Serious Electrical Incident Reporting and a revised Serious Electrical Incident Report Form is available here.
 ESA will work closely with each LDC to support them in meeting their compliance.

 Ontario Regulation 22/04 Background

 In early 2004 changes in regulation advanced public electrical safety with the approval and introduction of Ontario Regulation 22/04 addressing Electrical Distribution Safety.

 Ontario Regulation 22/04 - Electrical Distribution Safety establishes objective based electrical safety requirements for the design, construction, and maintenance of electrical distribution systems owned by licensed distributors.

 The Electrical Distribution Safety Regulation establishes a standard for safety performance and offers distribution companies options for achieving compliance.
 Specifically, the regulation requires the approval of equipment, plans, specifications and inspection of construction before they are put into service - but provides local distribution companies with a number of options to obtain these approvals.
 The ESA together with industry representatives have developed a series of guidelines to help clarify and interpret the Regulation.

 Why is Regulation 22/04 important in Ontario?

 This regulation ensures electrical safety, and the excellent safety record of the electrical distribution industry, will be maintained in the new de-regulated electricity market.